noahzarro/netsec/exercises/ex3-TLS/exercise-3.md

 *29 September 2020*

 Handing in this exercise sheet is optional.
-If you want individual feedback for your solutions, you have to hand in your solution by the **Wednesday following exercise publication, October 07, at 23:59**.
+If you want individual feedback for your solutions, you have to hand in your solution by the **Friday following exercise publication, October 9, at 23:59**.
 The hand-in procedure is as follows:

 - copy this document, and answer the questions in the appropriate spaces;
 - create a new issue on [the GitLab issue repo](https://gitlab.inf.ethz.ch/PRV-PERRIG/netsec-course/netsec-2020-issues);
-- the issue title must be in the form `[exercise-hand-in] Exercise 2 {YOUR NETHZ ID}` (without curly braces);
+- the issue title must be in the form `[exercise-hand-in] Exercise 3 {YOUR NETHZ ID}` (without curly braces);
 - you should set the issue as confidential;
 - paste the modified document with your solution in the body of the issue.